mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

 (not a cloud object store) (this is not entirely true, as we'll see below).

-So organizations like NASA are dumping large amounts of HDF onto Amazon's S3, that no one can actually read, except by downloading the entire file down to their hard drive, and then pulling out the particular bits that they need.
+So organizations like NASA are dumping large amounts of HDF onto Amazon's S3, that no one can actually read, except by downloading the entire file to their local hard drive, and then pulling out the particular bits that they need.
 This is inefficient.
 It misses out on the potential that cloud-hosted public data can offer to our society.